lexysline/homepage/README.md

-# homepage
+# Homepage
-My version of a personal website.
+My version of a personal website by Kent C. Dodds.
 Basically this is just a résumé.